19 December 2020 / Company updatesRead more

 Let’s step back and take a deeper look at the structure of purpose.
 The concept of purpose has actually been decomposed quite thoughtfully by the OMG Business Motivation Model, which organises the constructs of a business plan into Desired Results, Courses of Action and Directives (by which I think they really meant Governance).
 We could consider these three constructs as the Pillars of Purpose since they provide a useful scaffold for conceptualising an organisation as a state-of-affairs.

 Consider this interpretation of the core BMM constructs:

 - Desired Results define Goals (broad statements of direction) and Objectives (specific and measurable end states), which are the target states-of-affairs for the business domain

-- Courses of Action describe Strategies and Tactics that the organisation will pursue to effect transitions to states-of-affairs by way of some value-producing behaviour.
+- Courses of Action describe Strategies and Business Architecture tools that the organisation will pursue to effect transitions to states-of-affairs by way of some value-producing behaviour.